Two dead, as many injured in fire at Vrindavan hotel | Law-Order

 Three fire tenders doused the flames at the three-storey hotel.
 All of its 25 rooms were occupied at the time.

+Additional Superintendent of Police, City, Martand Prakash Singh said Hotel Vrindavan Garden has two parts.
+Tourists stay in one part of the hotel, while the other part houses its restaurant, pantry and store room, he said.

+The fire broke out in the store room, where the hotel kept curtains, bed sheets, pillow covers, laundry items and files among others, the official said.

-The cause of the fire is yet to be ascertained, the officer said, adding that prima facie it appears to be an electrical short circuit.
+He said the exact cause of the fire was yet to be ascertained, but it appeared to have been caused by an electrical electrical short circuit or a lit cigarette.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)